Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Observability Attacks

-Since the algorithm in~\cite{TopologicalObs1} is based on connecting subtrees -- to build a full spanning tree -- by starting from an unassigned boundary injection in a certain subtree (as a source) to reach a node in another subtree (as a sink), this algorithm can be employed to locate a backup boundary injection for a measurement $m'\in\mathcal{M}^m\cap\mathcal{M}^C$.
+Since the tree building algorithm in~\cite{TopologicalObs1} is based on connecting subtrees (i.e. tree components) -- to build a full spanning tree -- by starting from an unassigned boundary injection in a certain subtree (as a source) to reach a node in another subtree (as a sink), this algorithm can be readily employed to identify a backup boundary injection for a measurement $m'\in\mathcal{M}^m\cap\mathcal{M}^A$.
 To this end, to find a backup boundary injection of $m'$, we run the algorithm in~\cite{TopologicalObs1} by starting from an unassigned boundary injection in either $\mathcal{T}^m_{1,1}$ or $\mathcal{T}^m_{1,2}$ and checking whether the algorithm reaches a bus in $\mathcal{T}^m_{1,2}$ or $\mathcal{T}^m_{1,1}$, respectively.
-As such, using the spanning tree building algorithm provided in~\cite[Fig. 1]{TopologicalObs1}, one can identify the backup boundary injections for each injection measurement in $m'\in\mathcal{M}^m\cap\mathcal{M}^C$.
-Here, we note that a backup boundary injection cannot be an injection measurement in $\mathcal{M}^m$, since if $m''\in\mathcal{M}^m$ and $m''$ is unassigned, $m''$ will itself be part of $\mathcal{C}^m$, as previously discussed.
-For example, consider the injection measurements on buses 2 and 4 of Fig.~\ref{fig:IEEE14BusSystemCriticalSetExample}, denoted by $I_2$ and $I_4$, respectively. $I_2$ is an assigned injection measurement in $\mathcal{M}^{F_2}$. $I_2$ can be assigned to line $3$ instead of line $4$ to reconnect $\mathcal{T}_1^{F_2}$ and $\mathcal{T}_2^{F_2}$.
-However, this will split bus $2$ from the rest of $\mathcal{T}_2^{F_2}$. $I_4$ is an unassigned boundary injection in $\mathcal{G}^{F_2}_2$ and can reconnect bus $2$ to $\mathcal{T}_2^{F_2}$ by assigning $I_4$ to line $4$.
-However, $I_4$ is itself an injection at a bus in $\mathcal{N}_{2,1}^{F_2}$.
-Hence, $I_4$ is an unassigned injection in $\mathcal{M}^{F_2}$, and is as a result part of $\mathcal{C}^{F_2}$.
-Thus, it cannot be considered a backup boundary injection for $I_2$.
+As such, using the spanning tree building algorithm provided in~\cite[Fig. 1]{TopologicalObs1}, one can identify the backup boundary injections for each injection measurement in $m'\in\mathcal{M}^m\cap\mathcal{M}^A$.
+Here, we note that, following our proposed method for constructing $\mathcal{C}^m$, a backup boundary injection cannot be an injection measurement in $\mathcal{M}^m$, since if $m''\in\mathcal{M}^m$ and $m''$ is unassigned, $m''$ will itself be part of $\mathcal{C}^m$, as previously discussed.